RohaanJohn/RohaanJohn/README.md

 Stay Green & Clean!

 ## - 2.
 PriceWizard
-PriceWizard is a mobile app where aim is to create an app where users can use it to predict prices of mobile phones yet to release with their features known pre-hand.
-Still in the development phase.
+PriceWizard can be used to predict prices of mobile phones yet to release with their features known pre-hand.
+I used supervised learning methods like KNN, SVR, Logisitic, Linear and RF Regression methods to predict the price.

+The link to the website: https://pricewizard.up.railway.app

 ## - 3.
 EmotionAnalysisAPI
 Using Django REST Framework, I made an API which determines whether a person in an uploaded image is happy, sad or angry.
 The API can be used in other apps which need emotion analysis for their operation.